A message from our Management Board

 Show content of Provide cumulative €500bn of sustainable financing and investment volumes by 2025

-Show content of Disclosure of targets and pathways for the alignment of our portfolio to the objectives of the Paris Agreement and Net-Zero Commitments by 2023
+Show content of Disclosure of targets and pathways for the alignment of our portfolio to the objectives of the Paris Agreement and Net-Zero Commitments

 Show content of Increase gender diversity in leadership roles “35% by 2025”